 1. Deforestation

 Cambodia has been grappling with extensive deforestation caused by illegal logging, agricultural expansion, and urbanization.
-This has had a profound impact on ecosystems, resulting in biodiversity loss, heightened carbon emissions, and the displacement of wildlife due to the destruction of vital habitats such as wetlands, forests, and mangroves.
+This has profoundly impacted ecosystems, resulting in biodiversity loss, heightened carbon emissions, and the displacement of wildlife due to the destruction of vital habitats such as wetlands, forests, and mangroves.
 The consequences of deforestation also extend to indigenous communities, jeopardizing their cultural survival and livelihoods.
-In 2022 alone, Cambodia lost approximately 100,000 hectares of natural forest, resulting in the release of 58.4 million metric tons of COâ‚‚.
+In 2022 alone, Cambodia lost approximately 100,000 hectares of natural forest, releasing 58.4 million metric tons of CO₂.
 Immediate and decisive action is imperative to combat illegal logging, protect forests, preserve biodiversity, and ensure the rights and well-being of indigenous communities, all while mitigating the adverse effects of climate change.

 2. Water & Coastal Pollution

 Water pollution in Cambodia is a pressing issue affecting both inland and coastal areas.
 Agricultural runoff, industrial waste, and inadequate sewage treatment are major contributors to the contamination of water sources, posing a threat to aquatic life and impacting local communities’ livelihoods.
 Along the coast, vital ecosystems such as mangrove forests are under threat from sediment runoff caused by deforestation, carrying hazardous pesticides and fertilizers.
-Additionally, poorly regulated shrimp farms lead to mangrove clearance and the release of excess nutrients, disrupting the delicate balance of the ecosystem and promoting the overgrowth of algae.
+Additionally, poorly regulated shrimp farms lead to mangrove clearance and the release of excess nutrients, disrupting the ecosystem’s delicate balance and promoting the overgrowth of algae.
 These combined factors pose significant challenges to the sustainability and well-being of Cambodia’s water bodies and coastal regions.

 3. Plastic Pollution